INFORMATION

 The Data Controller processes the Personal Data of the Data Subject for the following purposes:

-5. processing of Particular Categories of Data 3, in which Criminal Judicial Data 4 could also be included, for the provision, management and customization of the services offered, object of the professional duty;
+- processing of Special Categories of Data3, in which Criminal Data4 could also be included, for the provision, management and customization of the services offered, object of the professional duty;

-6. information and training, provided to the Data Subject by the Firm, related to professional matters and services, also by sending updating communications (by telephone, fax, text message, postal service, newsletter or the use of mailings lists);
+- information and training, provided to the Data Subject by the Firm, related to professional matters and services, also by sending updating communications (by telephone, fax, text message, postal service, newsletter or the use of mailing lists);

-7. g) sending of commercial communications (by telephone, fax, SMS, postal service, newsletteror the use of mailing list) concerning the promotion of the services provided by the Firm, including events, conferences or activities organized by the same, considering that the Data Subject may, at the time of the assignment and at any later time, request not to receive commercial communications.
+- sending of commercial communications (by telephone, fax, SMS, postal service, newsletter or the use of mailing list) concerning the promotion of the services provided by the Firm, including events, conferences or activities organized by the same, considering that the Data Subject may, at the time of the assignment and at any later time, request not to receive commercial communications.

 Such processing has the same purposes, methods and times of storage of the data described in this information notice; in relation to such processing, in addition, the interested subjects have the same rights identified in point 12.

-The customer has the responsibility to inform potential additional Data Subject (its employees, collaborators etc.) about the above-mentioned treatments correctly, also by the delivery of this information.
+The client has the responsibility to inform potential additional Data Subject (its employees, collaborators etc.) about the above-mentioned treatments correctly, also by the delivery of this information.

 3. CATEGORIES OF PERSONAL DATA PROCESSED